 A unique athlete scattered across multiple positions on NFL draft boards, with potential to line up on the edge or inside, where much of his production comes.
 Can even warrant looks as a rush or an inside linebacker, possessing ideal size for a 3-4 front.
 Emerged as a playmaking force as a senior and will be best schemed rushing the passer.
 Versatility should drive up his value for a creative defensive coordinator, but short arms and immaturity issues also could diminish his draft status — especially for teams projecting him to a position that he did not play in college.

-Topics: Melvin Ingram
+Tags: Melvin Ingram